laosong-2020/GEOG475/Lab2/Lab2_Tech.md

 1. Load the `LandSAT NIR Band` image data.
 2. Select 2 areas which reflect comparatively high and low spatial complexity (sample 1 and sample 2).
      - Make sure 2 areas are of the same size (400 \* 400 pixels, eq to 12000m \* 12000m).
-     - This is actually a hard step, how do you know if the areas you selected are of high or low complexity?
+     - This is actually a **`HARD`** step, how do you know if the areas you selected are of high or low complexity?
 3. Apply global semi-variogram analysis to the 2 areas.
     - There are many ways to complete this step.
-Suggesstions: ENVI, QGIS, or write your own code to do this step.
-I didn't find a good tool in ArcGIS to do this step.
+    - Suggesstions: ENVI, QGIS, or write your own code to do this step.
+ArcGIS is not recommended at this step.
 4. Apply Moran's I analysis to the 2 areas.
-   - Same as step 3, you can use ENVI, QGIS, or write your own code to do this step.
+   - Same as step 3, improvise your own way to do this step
+   - ArcGIS is not recommended at this step because it doesn't have a Moran's I tool for raster data.
 5. Describe, compare, and intepret the results of the two analyses.

 Flowchart: